Qualcomm to pay $975 million to resolve China antitrust dispute

 Excluding the cost of the fine and other one-time items, Qualcomm forecast earnings of $4.85-$5.05 per share, raising the lower end of its previous forecast of $4.75-$5.05.
 On that basis, analysts had expected $4.96 per share, on average, according to Thomson Reuters I/B/E/S.

-Qualcomm is one of several overseas companies, including Microsoft Corp (MSFT.O), to come under investigation in China for allegedly anti-competitive practises.
+Qualcomm is one of several overseas companies, including Microsoft Corp, to come under investigation in China for allegedly anti-competitive practises.

 (Additional reporting by Bill Rigby in Seattle and Gerry Shih in Beijing; Editing by Lisa Shumaker and Ian Geoghegan)